 Thank you for building two new community wells and repairing five existing wells.
 These wells now provide clean water to 4,449 people who used to rely on contaminated sources.

 The Kobonal Haiti Mission recently added a brilliant new feature to the homes we are building: solar light!
 Solar power is a practical option in Haiti, where the sun always shines and many properties have no access to an electrical grid.

-Each panel will be installed along with three light fixtures, illuminating a family’s home so the day’s activities don’t have to end at sunset.
-They will also be able to use the panels for activities such as charging a basic, prepaid cell phone — a device that has been revolutionary in poor, remote communities where traditional landlines never existed.
+In each new house, a solar panel was installed along with three light fixtures, illuminating a family’s home so the day’s activities don’t have to end at sunset.
+They can also use the panels for activities such as charging a basic, prepaid cell phone — a device that has been revolutionary in poor, remote communities where traditional landlines never existed.

-The option of turning on a light will be especially important for students who have homework and struggle to see in their dark homes.
+The option of turning on a light will be especially important for students who have homework and struggled to see in their dark homes.

 “…and I will be your father, and you shall be my sons and daughters, says the Lord Almighty.”